 - (5) Student Rights. - (a) Accused Student Rights.
 Any Accused Student or Student Organization will be afforded the following rights throughout the Student Conduct Process.
-University conduct process.
 Any Student may also be given the opportunity to waive specific rights, in writing, to expedite the resolution process if appropriate as determined by the Director of Student Conduct and Conflict Resolution or designee.
 Accused Students have the right to: - 1.
-Access and review all relevant University of Florida policies and procedures related to the Student Honor Code or Student Conduct Code. - 2.
-Notice of Written notification in Correspondence of any Charges resulting from an alleged violation of the Student Honor Code or the Student Conduct Code. - 3.
+Access and review all relevant University policies and procedures related to the Student Honor Code or Student Conduct Code. - 2.
+Notice of Charges resulting from an alleged violation of the Student Honor Code or the Student Conduct Code. - 3.
 Privacy of their student education records, except to the extent disclosure is permitted or required by Law. - 4.
-Have an Advisor and/or Support Person present during any Hearing or meeting with a Student Conduct Administrator or Hearing Bodyand Conflict Resolution.
-A Student who chooses to have an Advisor and/or Support Person present during any Hearing or meeting, must provide the identity of the person(s) and the appropriate signed privacy waiver(s) to the Director of Student Conduct and Conflict Resolution or designee at least two (2) ClassBusiness Days in advance and must provide the appropriate executed privacy waiver(s) during this notification and notify their advisor of the advisor's obligation to follow all University regulations, rules, policies and procedures throughout the Student Conduct Process.
-Failure to comply with the requirements of this section may result in the Advisor and/or Support Person not being permitted to attend the hearing or meeting.
+Have an Advisor and/or Support Person present during any Hearing or meeting with a Student Conduct Administrator or Hearing Body.
+A Student who chooses to have an Advisor and/or Support Person present during any Hearing or meeting, must provide the identity of the person(s) to the Director of Student Conduct and Conflict Resolution or designee at least two (2) Class Days in advance and must provide the appropriate executed privacy waiver(s) during this notification and notify their aAdvisor and/or Support Person of the advisor's their obligation to follow all University regulations, rules, policies and procedures throughout the Student Conduct Process.
+Failure to comply with the requirements of this section may result in the Advisor and/or Support Person not being permitted to attend the hHearing or meeting.